Loughry Campus History

 Dean Swift’s Cottage

 Robert Lindesay, the fourth owner of Loughry inherited the estate in 1691.
 He died in 1742 and it was probably during this time that the house known as Dean Swift’s Cottage or Swift’s Summer House was built.
-Robert was a lawyer and eventually a judge as well as being as member of Parliament for Tyrone.
+Robert was a lawyer, eventually becoming a judge, as well as, being a member of Parliament for Tyrone.
 He maintained a house in Dublin and it was there that he met Jonathan Swift, Dean of St Patrick’s Cathedral and author of Gulliver’s Travels.

 Their relationship was partly professional, Robert drew up part of Swift’s will, and advised the church on legal matters, but the two became good friends.
 Swift visited Robert at Loughry and participated in what has been described as many brilliant social occasions.
 It has been suggested that the Dean wrote poetry and other words in the Summer House although the extent to which he was involved with Loughry may have been exaggerated over the years.